 What you can see and do at Hawaii Volcanoes National Park

 There are still so many wonderful landscapes and places to visit despite some areas that have been damaged or have not been safely inspected for the public to visit at the park.
 First thing after entering the park, take the time to go to the visitors center so you can get an update of what’s open to see and even talk to a park ranger about the days happenings and places of interest that are open for the public to see and enjoy.
-You can also check out a safety film that is a wonderful orientation on the park to explore and what is available.
+You can also check out a safety film that is a wonderful orientation on the park to explore and what is available and actually visit various areas around the park to witness the current lava eruptions happening at Volcanoes National Park.

 Overlook scenic spots in the park